FY21 Local Revenue

 An excise tax is a tax applying to a specific industry or good.

 The largest excise tax collected for the City is the local room occupancy excise, increased in FY20 from 6% to 6.5% tax, levied on occupancy of hotel rooms, motel rooms and short-term rental units.
 In addition to the local tax, the State collects a 5.7% excise tax and a 2.75% fee, transferred to the State’s convention center fund, for a total tax from all sources of 14.95%.

-The FY21 budget estimates $87.0 million in local room occupancy collections, significantly reduced from previous years due to the sharp drop in hotels and short term rental units’ occupancy as a result of COVID-19 public health measures as well as an expected recession which will likely affect tourism and travel.
+The FY21 budget estimates $72.0 million in local room occupancy collections, significantly reduced from previous years due to the sharp drop in hotels and short term rental units’ occupancy as a result of the COVID-19 public health measures as well as the effects of the current recession on tourism and travel.

 Other excise taxes projected to be affected by COVID-19 due to business closures, reduced tourism and an economic slowdown, include: